rakesh9339/static/README.md

 xn=xo-f(xo)/f1(xo)
 xo=xn
 print ("The approximate root using Newton-Raphson method is %.4f"%xn)
-Output:
-Enter the initial approximation: 1
-The approximate root using Newton-Raphson method is 1.5214

 ```
 Solve the system of equations 𝟒𝒙 + 𝒚 + 𝒛 = 𝟏; 𝒙 + 𝟑𝒚 + 𝒛 = 𝟐; 𝒙 + 𝒚 + 𝟓𝒛 = 𝟑, using
 Gauss-Seidel method.